Campervans and Caravans

 Can I bring my Campervan or Caravan?

-Yes!
-While most volunteers bring a tent to camp in, we do our best to accommodate those who want to bring their campervan or caravan to a festival.
+At weekend camping festivals most volunteers bring a tent, however we do have limited space in our campsites for those who want to bring their campervan or caravan to the festival.

 There are two conditions to bringing your van to a festival with us:

-1. You need to tell us on your application.
+1. You must select campervan or caravan on your application.

-2. It must meet our standards for genuine live-in vehicles.
+2. It must meet our standards as a genuine live-in vehicle.

 How to Tell Us You're Bringing a Van:

-You can let us know you're bringing a campervan or caravan on your profile after you have signed up to volunteer.
+You must tell us you're bringing a campervan or caravan on your profile after you have signed up to volunteer.
 Please go to the festival page and answer the 'transport' question as soon as possible.

-You will need to add this information before your profile closes, 6 weeks before the festival date (8 for Glastonbury).
+You will need to add this information before your profile closes, 4 weeks before the festival date (or 8 weeks for Glastonbury).
 If you do not tell us beforehand, your van will likely be turned away at the festival gates.

-Our campsites have limited space which may mean we have to cap the number of people bringing a van to the festival.
-If capacity is reached, we will remove the option from your profile.
-If you don't see the campervan and caravan options in the transport question, this means we have reached our capacity and you'll need to bring a tent to camp in.
+If you don't see the campervan and caravan options in the transport question, this means we have reached our capacity and you wont be able to bring a van.

 Checking Your Van Meets Our Standards: